 It is not expected that our disclosure controls and procedures and internal controls over financial reporting will prevent all error or fraud.
 A control system, no matter how well designed and implemented, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
 Due to inherent limitations, our internal control over financial reporting may not prevent or detect all misstatements.
 The inherent limitations include the realities that judgments in decision-making can be faulty, and that breakdowns can occur because of simple errors or mistakes.
 Controls can also be circumvented by individual acts of certain persons, by collusion of two or more people or by management override of the controls.
 Due to the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and may not be detected in a timely manner or at all.
 We cannot guarantee that we will not have a material weakness in our internal controls in the future.
-If we experience any material weakness in our internal controls in the future.
-If any material statements.
+If we experience any material weakness in our internal controls in the future, our financial statements may contain misstatements and we could be required to restate our financial statements.